 The goal of the research program is to prepare the fellow for a productive career in academic gynecologic oncology through a highly focused laboratory and clinical research experience, including the writing of scientific manuscripts and presentations at major national meetings.

-Fellows enter into two years of full-time laboratory cancer research in one of six areas of scientific inquiry:
+Fellows enter into one year of full-time laboratory cancer research in one of six areas of scientific inquiry:

 - Molecular and cellular biology

 - Tumor immunology and immunotherapy

 - Cell stress biology

 Fellows conduct laboratory research under the direction of Kunle Odunsi, MD, PhD, the Executive Director for the Center for Immunotherapy, and Principal Investigator of the NCI-funded Specialized Program of Research Excellence (SPORE) in Ovarian Cancer.
 Dr. Odunsi oversees and monitors the research work of fellows that work directly with him and those that work with other mentors.
 Other mentors are also NIH/NCI funded Principal Investigators of independent laboratories.

 Fellows have access to a number of clinical databases and medical records including:

 The GYN Department Ovarian Cancer Database